Buttermilk Pumpkin Waffles

 Remember, don’t use pancake mix to make waffles or waffle mix to make pancakes!
 See my notes above on how the two batters differ.

-It’s OK if you have a few pockets of the egg whites throughout your batter.
-You do not want to overmix your batter.
+Pumpkin Waffle Batter: It’s OK if you have a few pockets of the egg whites throughout your batter.
+You do not want to over mix your batter.
 The key to getting light and fluffy waffles is to gently fold in the egg whites to keep as much air in the batter as possible.